For parents of children with special educational needs, including those with

 A few pupils arrive at school with difficulties that have already been identified or are already receiving support from another agency.
 It is important that parents share information and explain their child’s needs to us before they start school so that we can arrange a smooth transition and ensure we have made appropriate preparations to provide support.
 Likewise, we liaise with middle schools to ensure that pupils with SEN make a smooth transition.
 The SENCO meets with her counterpart in the middle schools.

-Pupils with more complex needs may already have a statement of special educational needs, over time these are being replaced with a single education, health and care (EHC) plan.
+Pupils with more complex needs may already have an education, health and care (EHC) plan.
 Pupils joining the school with complex needs or who have complex needs identified may require a EHC plan.

 'Pupil voice' is important to us so wherever possible we take the views of the children into account.
 Their views are collected via discussion with the class teacher or teaching assistant and are recorded on a one page profile.